DCSIL-summer-course/react-native/Readme.md

 In `components/` create the file `components/reddit-list.js`  There are several new concepts that we'll need in order to build our list of Reddit stories.
 We'll improve the component incrementally.

-First we'll start by importing the necessary modules and creating a constant to hold a couple Reddit stories for testing with.
+First we'll start by importing the necessary modules and creating a constant to hold a couple Reddit stories for testing.

 ```javascript
 import React, { Component } from 'react';